Goofy-Goldberg/wechat_adb_robot/README.md

     List of devices attached
     fe57c975        device
     ```
+3. Ensure [scrcpy](https://github.com/Genymobile/scrcpy) is installed, use `which scrcpy` to check
-3. Create a `.env` file with your device serial:
+4. Create a `.env` file with your device serial:
     ```
     DEVICE_SERIAL=your_device_serial
     PIN=your_device_pin  # Optional: if your device has a PIN lock